ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/running_simulations/index.rst

 Generally, research will not be responsible for writing or maintaining components, though this might change in the future.
 You'll mainly use this section to turn on or off components.
+For an example of turning off a component, check the :ref:`common changes page <common_model_changes>`.

 Below is the :code:`configuration` section, which contains the specifications for a single model run, including the draw number, artifact path, population,